 So how much are you earning per month?

 Is it somewhere around $200?
-I am sure it’s not and still, this is the minimum wage a ton of people here in Romania are earning.
+I am sure it’s not and still, this is the minimum wage a ton of people here in Romania are earning in 2013.
 The average wage in Romania is around $475.

 Come here and complain to these people that your $3,000 per month is not enough!